Local Regulations

 Required Documentation

-- Business License: Required to legally operate your junk removal service.
+- Business License: Required to legally operate a junk removal service within the city.

-- Insurance Certificate: Proof of liability insurance to protect against potential claims.
+- Insurance Certificates: Proof of liability insurance coverage for protection against potential claims.

 Inspection Process